vapor/docs/4.0/docs/leaf/overview.md

 #extend("footer")
 ```

 This tag is also useful for building one template on top of another.
-For example, you might have a master.leaf file that includes all the code required to lay out your website – HTML structure, CSS and JavaScript – with some gaps in place that represent where page content varies.
+For example, you might have a layout.leaf file that includes all the code required to lay out your website – HTML structure, CSS and JavaScript – with some gaps in place that represent where page content varies.

 Using this approach, you would construct a child template that fills in its unique content, then extends the parent template that places the content appropriately.
 To do this, you can use the `#export` and `#import` tags to store and later retrieve content from the context.